thirumurthis/Learnings/seaweed-s3/README-blog.md

 #### Seaweed installation

 ##### Seaweedfs operator installation
-Seaweed is configured with the cerrificate to access the endpoint with SSL self-signed certificate.

  The Seaweedfs operator chart is used to deploy the CRDs.
 The seaweedfs operator [git repo link](https://github.com/seaweedfs/seaweedfs-operator).
+Seaweed is configured with the self-signed certificate to access the endpoint.

 To install seaweedfs operator use below helm command, add the helm repo using below command